-I come from a family who drinks tea together.
+I come from a family that drinks tea together.
 It is a normal custom to stay awake and chat all night.
 The younger ones like us are made to get up every now to make tea for everyone else!
-Listening to kisse & kahaniya (short stories) of the past seven generations, we have been hearing the same jumle (phrases) on Tea from our grandparents, parents, uncles and elder cousins now.
-“Chai pee jaye?”, it always start like this at 10pm after dinner, and we end up completing four to five rounds of kadak chai, cardamom tea, ginger tea, or just tea till three or four in the morning with innumerable rounds of Ludo and Snakes & Ladders.
-Be it a moment of waiting for a train, or waiting for food to be served, or at just a game of cards – tea has always been our common thread to pass time.
+Listening to kisse & kahaniya (short stories) of the past seven generations, we have been hearing the same jumble (phrases) on Tea from our grandparents, parents, uncles, and elder cousins now.
+“Chai pee Jaye?”, it always starts like this at 10 pm after dinner, and we end up completing four to five rounds of kadak chai, cardamom tea, ginger tea, or just tea till three or four in the morning with innumerable rounds of Ludo and Snakes & Ladders.
+Be it a moment of waiting for a train, or waiting for food to be served, or at just a game of cards – A cup of tea has always been our common thread to pass time.

 Role of Tea in our family